Today, we will be giving you bookkeeping tips to help you better organize your companies’ finances.

 You need to have a proper filing and archiving of these documents to easily locate them in the future.

 - Paper system – so keeping paper records in a safe and secured place.

 - Electronic system on your computer’s hard drive – This will require you to scan or download and save all your documents on your computer.

-Bookkeeping Tip #3: Keep track of your accounts receivable or AR transactions.
+Bookkeeping Tip #3: Keep Track of Accounts Receivable or AR Transactions

 Accounts receivable represents the amounts your customers owe you.

-Sales is the lifeline of your business, that’s how you survive.
+Sales are the lifeline of your business, that’s how you survive.

 However, sales is one thing but collecting on your sales is another.